Tag: Roger Mullin

 The below Parliamentary question was asked by Roger Mullin on 2016-10-07.

-To ask the Secretary of State for the Home Department, what proportion of applications for Tier 1 entrepreneur visas have been unsuccessful in each of the last four quarters.
+To ask the Secretary of State for the Home Department, what the main reasons for rejection of applications for Tier 1 entrepreneur visas have been in each of the last four quarters.

 Mr Robert Goodwill